robocorp/ecs-on-demand-worker/README.md

  1. Build the docker container image
     - `cd container`
-    - `docker build .`
+    - `docker build --platform linux/amd64 .`
  1. Upload the image to an image repository.
 To use the default repository set up by Terraform above, run the following:
-    - `./upload.sh <sha_from_build_output> v1.0`, where `v1.0` is the image tag name.
+    - `./upload.sh <sha_from_build_output> v2.0`, where `v2.0` is the image tag name.
-        - You can choose any tagging scheme, but the provisioner in this example uses image tag v1.0 by default.
+        - You can choose any tagging scheme, but the provisioner in this example uses image tag v2.0 by default.

 ### Provisioner